IMDS Compliance

 80%

-Reduction in Compliance Labor
+Reduction in MDS Preparation Labor

-Reduction in Compliance Labor
+Reduction in MDS Preparation Labor

-Reduction in Compliance Labor
+Reduction in MDS Preparation Labor

-From Data Entry to Exception Management
+From Manual Data Entry to Exception Management

 4 Hours